Red River Rebellion: Emergence of Riel as leader

 Riel took the threat seriously and ordered for Schultz's home to be surrounded.
 The resisters surrendered on December 7 and were imprisoned in Fort Garry.

+Provisional government

 The unrest and the absence of a clear authority made the Métis National Committee declare a provisional government on December 8.
 Having received notification of the delay in the union until the British government of the HBC could guarantee a peaceful transfer, McDougall and Dennis departed for Ontario on December 18.
 Major Boulton fled to Portage la Prairie.

-Provisional government

 In Ottawa, Governor General Lord Lisgar had, at the behest of Prime Minister John A. Macdonald, proclaimed an amnesty on December 6 for all in the Red River area who would lay down their arms.
 He dispatched Abbé Jean-Baptiste Thibault and Charles-René d'Irumberry de Salaberry on a mission of reconciliation but failed to give them the authority to negotiate on behalf of the government.
 Macdonald appointed the HBC representative, Donald Alexander Smith, as special commissioner with a greater authority to negotiate.

 On December 27, John Bruce resigned as president of the provisional government, and Riel was elected president.
 The same day, Donald Smith arrived in the settlement, followed shortly by de Salaberry, who joined Thibault, who had arrived on Christmas Day.
 They met with Riel on January 5, 1870, but reached no conclusions.
 The next day, Riel and Smith had another meeting.
 Smith then concluded that negotiation with the committee would be fruitless.
 He maneuvered to bypass it and to present the Canadian position at a public meeting.

 Meetings were held on January 19 and January 20.
 With Riel acting as translator, Smith assured the large audiences of the Canadian government's goodwill, intention to grant representation, and willingness to extend concessions with respect to land claims.
 With the settlement now solidly behind him, Riel proposed the formation of a new convention of 40 representatives, divided evenly between French- and English-speaking settlers, to consider Smith's instructions, which was accepted.
 A committee of six outlined a more comprehensive list of rights, which the convention accepted on February 3.
 After meetings on February 7 in which the new list of rights were presented to Thibault, Salaberry, and Smith, Smith proposed for a delegation to be sent to Ottawa to engage in direct negotiations with Canada, a suggestion that was eagerly accepted by Riel.

 Riel also proposed for the provisional government to be reformed to be more inclusive of both language groups.
 A constitution enshrining those goals was accepted by the convention on February 10.
 An elected assembly was established, consisting of 12 representatives from anglophone parishes and an equal number of representatives from francophone parishes.